raczben/tco_study/README.md

 ![native_mc_hold_report](doc_resources/native_mc_hold_report.png)

-So the problem is that the FPGA's routing resources has greater uncerteanity than the constraints requires.
-Note, that in simpler timing requirements you can stop here, because the router will add proper delay.
+So the problem is that the FPGA's routing resources has greater uncerteanity than what the constraints require.
+Note, that in simpler timing requirements you can stop here, because the router will add a proper delay.
 But now we have to investigate more.
 Let's try to use dedicated delay elements, which called ODELAY.